BestTimesToVisit.com Logo

 Getting Around Great Smoky Mountains National Park, USA

-Driving your own car or a rental is by far the most common and flexible way to explore the Great Smoky Mountains.
-It allows you to set your own pace and access trailheads and scenic overlooks scattered throughout the park's vastness.
+Driving your own vehicle is by far the most common and flexible way to explore the Great Smoky Mountains National Park, especially for accessing trailheads and scenic drives like Cades Cove Loop Road.
+It allows you to stop at overlooks and picnic areas at your own pace.

 Horseback Riding

-Several stables located just outside the park offer guided horseback riding tours that venture onto designated trails within the Smokies.
-This provides a unique, slower-paced perspective of the mountain environment.
+Several stables located just outside the park offer guided horseback riding tours that enter the park on designated trails.
+This offers a unique perspective and access to areas not easily reached by car.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.